adityaverma6384/Full-Width-Nav-1/README.md

 -----------

 A horizontal navigation that evenly spaces out the navigation 'buttons' across the width of the page.
-It uses YUI for the sub nav.
+It uses YUI for the sub navigation.